 Hilltribes - Northern Thailand is home to various tribal people who migrated from China and Tibet over the past few centuries.
 They now inhabit the remote border areas between northern Thailand, Laos and Myanmar (Burma).
 The six major hill tribes within Thailand are the Akha, Lahu, Karen, Hmong, Mien and Lisu, each with a distinct language and culture.

-Day 6: H'mong Hilltribe Lodge - Chiang Rai

-This morning, visit the Thai Elephant Care Centre in Mae Rim.
+Day 6: H'mong Hilltribe Lodge - Chiang Rai Meals: B, L, D This morning, visit the Thai Elephant Care Centre in Mae Rim.
 The centre is located in the beautiful Mesa valley and is the peaceful final resting place for old elephants.
 You will be met by one of the local caretakers at the gate and he will guide you through the centre, explaining about the centre and its inhabitants, and you will of course have a look at the impressive beasts and their lifelong caretakers.

-Continue 90 minutes to Tha Ton, a small town by the Mae Kok River and board your long tail motor boat for your cruise to

-Baan Pha Tai.
+Continue 90 minutes to Tha Ton, a small town by the Mae Kok River and board your long tail motor boat for your cruise to Baan Pha Tai.
 Upon arrival drive a further 2 hours to Chiang Rai and take a walk around the night market.

-Thai Elephant Care Centre - a care centre dedicated to looking after elderly elephants in their final stage of life.
+Destination Information Thai Elephant Care Centre - a care centre dedicated to looking after elderly elephants in their final stage of life.
 Chiang Rai - The northern-most province of Thailand sharing borders with Myanmar and Laos, and also one of the most ethnically diverse provinces in Thailand.
 The province is abundant with natural scenery; lush rice terraces, hills scattered with orchids and the mountains of Myanmar and Laos are visible in the distance.

-Day 7: Chiang Rai

-Today take a peek into some of the hidden artistic gems of Chiang Rai with a visit to Wat Rong Kun, also known as the White Temple.
+Day 7: Chiang Rai Meals: B, L, D Today take a peek into some of the hidden artistic gems of Chiang Rai with a visit to Wat Rong Kun, also known as the White Temple.
 After lunch visit a tea plantation on Doi Mae Salong to taste the local tea.

 White Temple - One of the most recognisable temples in Thailand, the White Temple is a contemporary Buddhist and Hindu temple designed by Thai artist Chalermchai Kositpipat in 1997.
 Mae Salong - Once known as a centre for opium trade in the golden triangle, Mae Salong is now associated with tribal villages and for the production of excellent local tea.

-Day 8: Chiang Rai - Pak Beng

-Rise early to reach the border into Laos and join your Mekong cruise to Pak Beng.
+Day 8: Chiang Rai - Pak Beng Meals: B, L, D Rise early to reach the border into Laos and join your Mekong cruise to Pak Beng.
 The boat is a local wooden slow boat with a roof and toilet.
 You will be travelling for approximately 6 to 7 hours today, depending on the water level and will be served lunch on board your cruise.
 Stop along the way to observe rural life visiting Ban Houy Lumpair H'mong village, arrive in Pak Beng before sunset to check in to your hotel.

-Pak Beng - A traditional village on the Mekong River, Pak Beng is the first stop in Laos for travellers crossing the border by slow boat.

-Day 9: Pak Beng - Luang Prabang

-After breakfast, board the boat for the second leg of the cruise.
+You will need to pack a smaller overnight bag for your trip to Pak Beng.
+Main luggage will be left in safe storage on the boat and picked up on arrival in Luang Prabang Destination Information Pak Beng - A traditional village on the Mekong River, Pak Beng is the first stop in Laos for travellers crossing the border by slow boat.
+Day 9: Pak Beng - Luang Prabang Meals: B, L, D After breakfast, board the boat for the second leg of the cruise.
 Continue to Pak Ou village at the mouth of the Nam Ou River, where you visit the Pak Ou Caves of a Thousand Buddha's.
-Arrive in Luang Prabang and check in to your hotel.
+Arrive in Luang Prabang and check in to your hotel